-Beyond the National Mall, Washington D.C. is a multilayered, multifaceted city filled with culture, restaurants, shopping, nightlife & distinct neighbourhoods; the city is both a marbled temple to federal government (and residence for its employees) and an urban ghetto of various (& oft crime-ridden) outlying neighbourhoods for immigrants and African Americans.
-One of the most touristed locations in the US, the city attracts over 20 million visitors a year, visitors who come to soak up the history, the museums (DC is home to the world-renowned Smithsonian Institution, a globally prestigious research unit & group of 19 (free) world-class museums (plus galleries, gardens & even a zoo) established in 1846 “for the increase and diffusion of knowledge” and administered today by the US Government), the imposing governmental buildings (the city is home to all three branches of the American government), and of course the array of mammoth neoclassical white marble monuments, those instantly-recognisable venerated altars to the democracy America has championed around the world since its very founding.
+Beyond the National Mall, Washington D.C. is a multilayered, multifaceted city filled with culture, restaurants, shopping, nightlife & distinct neighbourhoods; the city is both a marbled temple to federal government (and residence for its employees) and an urban ghetto of various & oft crime-ridden outlying neighbourhoods for immigrants and African Americans.
+One of the most touristed locations in the US, the city attracts over 20 million visitors a year, visitors who come to soak up the history; the museums (DC is home to the world-renowned Smithsonian Institution, a globally prestigious research unit & group of 19 (free) world-class museums (plus galleries, gardens & even a zoo) established in 1846 “for the increase and diffusion of knowledge” and administered today by the US Government); the imposing governmental buildings (DC is home to all three branches of the American government); and of course the dazzling array of mammoth neoclassical white marble monuments, those instantly-recognisable venerated altars to the democracy America has championed around the world since its very founding.

 The National Mall